Azerbaijan - Country Commercial Guide

 Overview

 As with other sectors, the hospitality industry in Azerbaijan is dominated by a small number of large holding companies.
 Several well-known western chains operate in Baku, focusing on affluent tourists, business travelers, and large-scale conferences and sporting events.
-The Central Bank of Azerbaijan estimates that 33.5 percent of all tourist services provided in the country were for business travelers.
 By contrast, the market for two- or three-star hotels, boutique and bed and breakfast style accommodations, hostels, and entertainment centers is underdeveloped.

 Since 2012, Azerbaijan has focused on development of the event tourism industry.
 That year, the country hosted the Eurovision Song Contest and FIFA’s U-17 Women’s World Cup.
 In 2015, Azerbaijan hosted the first-ever European Games.
-In 2016, Baku hosted the first of five Formula One Grand Prix events at the Baku City Circuit and hosted the Islamic Solidarity Games in May 2017.
+In 2016, Baku began hosting annual Formula One Grand Prix events at the Baku City Circuit, with the contract up for renewal in 2023.
+Azerbaijan hosted the Islamic Solidarity Games in May 2017.
 In 2021, Baku hosted multiple matches for the UEFA soccer championship.
-Baku continues to host the Formula One Grand Prix, and the contract will be up for renewal in 2023.
+Azerbaijan is hosting the 74th International Astronautical Congress in October 2023.
 In 2024, Azerbaijan will host the international Nomad Games.
 Although new ski facilities have opened in the Gusar and Gabala regions in the last four years, the development of hotels and tourist destinations in these regions lags behind Baku’s level of development.

-According to the State Statistical Committee of the Republic of Azerbaijan, there were 642 hotel facilities in the country as of 2020.
-In 2020, the number of tourists visiting Azerbaijan decreased by four times compared to the year prior.
-Approximately 28% of these tourists were from Russia, 23% from Georgia, 20% from Turkey, 9% from Iran, 2% from Ukraine, 1.6% from India, and the remainder coming from other countries.
-Azerbaijan has gradually lifted covid-related restrictions and tourists no longer need a covid test to enter the country, although proof of vaccination is still required at passport control.
+According to the State Statistical Committee of the Republic of Azerbaijan, there are 757 hotel facilities in the country as of 2022.
+In 2022, the number of tourists visiting Azerbaijan increased by two times compared to the previous year.
+Approximately 28% of these tourists were from Russia, 20% from Türkiye, 10.6% from Iran, 6% from Saudi Arabia, 5.1% from Georgia, 3.8% from India, and the remainder coming from other countries.
+Though Azerbaijan has lifted covid-related restrictions and tourists no longer need a covid test to enter the country, land borders remain closed.

 Opportunities